valerioarvizzigno/homecraft_vertex/README.md

 13. Index the Home Depot products dataset (https://www.kaggle.com/datasets/thedevastator/the-home-depot-products-dataset) into elastic.

-14. Create a new empty index that will host the dense vectors called "home-depot-product-catalog-vector" (for immediate compatibility with this repo code, otherwise change the reference in all homecraft_*.py files) and specify mappings.
+14. Create a new empty index that will host the dense vectors called "home-depot-product-catalog-vector" (for immediate compatibility with this repo code, otherwise change the index references in all homecraft_*.py files) and specify mappings.

 ```bash
 PUT /home-depot-product-catalog-vector